 Initial X-Ray Fluorescence ("XRF") sorting tests have been completed by Rados International at their test facility in Pretoria, South Africa.
 Mineralization at Lofdal is amenable to XRF sorting by analyzing for yttrium which is directly proportional to the concentration of the heavy rare earth mineral xenotime.
 Results indicate that XRF sorting technology can provide significant upgrades to the ROM.
 XRF sorting tests continued in September 2024 with further improved hardware and software.
+A current test program commenced in May 2025 testing the three new bulk samples.

-Initial X-Ray Transmission ("XRT") sorting tests have been completed by TOMRA Hamburg and IMS Engineering Johannesburg, South Africa.
+Initial X-Ray Transmission ("XRT") sorting tests were completed by TOMRA Hamburg and IMS Engineering Johannesburg, South Africa.
 Mineralization at Lofdal is amenable to XRT sorting by detection of higher density minerals which host the xenotime.
 Results indicate that XRT sorting technology can provide significant upgrades to the ROM by rejecting waste in form of albitite, muscovite and chlorite schists.
-XRT sorting tests continued in December 2024 with TOMRA's AI based and deep learning application OBTAIN.
+Improved XRT sorting test results produced with TOMRA's new AI based and deep learning application OBTAIN in December 2024 forms the basis for a current massive bulk sample test program carried out by Gecko Namibia with the upgraded TOMRA sorter at the Ondoto Mine in northern Namibia.